apache/dubbo-website/content/en/overview/mannual/java-sdk/tasks/security/tls.md

 }
 ```

 To ensure flexibility in application startup, the TLS Cert specification can also be dynamically set during startup based on the deployment environment using -D parameters or environment variables.
-Refer to Dubbo's [configuration reading rules](/en/docs/advanced/config-rule).
+Refer to Dubbo's `configuration reading rules`.

 > Regarding the security of service calls, Dubbo will continue to invest in this area in future versions, with authentication mechanisms for service discovery/calls expected to be available in upcoming releases.